A KL-regularization Framework for Learning to Plan with Adaptive Priors

 \section{Discussion and Conclusion}

-\textbf{Summary of Findings} Across 7 DMControl (Humanoid/Dog) and 14 HumanoidBench tasks, PO-MPC consistently improves over TD-MPC2 and is competitive with or exceeds BMPC.
-Figures~\ref{fig:dmcontrol_lambda}–\ref{fig:humanoidbench_lambda} show that even modest KL regularization (e.g., $\lambda=0.1$) yields sizable gains over TD-MPC2, with larger $\lambda$ often dominating in high-dimensional settings.
-Replacing on-replay planner samples with a learned \emph{adaptive prior} matches or surpasses cloning-from-replay (Fig.~\ref{fig:humanoidbench_priortraining_a}), suggesting reduced update variance and smoother training.
+\textbf{Summary of Findings} Across 7 DMControl (Humanoid/Dog) and 14 HumanoidBench tasks, PO-MPC consistently improves over TD-MPC2 and BMPC.
+Table \ref{table:dmcontrol_results} shows that even modest KL regularization (e.g., $\lambda=0.1$) yields sizable gains over TD-MPC2, with larger $\lambda$ often dominating in high-dimensional settings.
+Replacing on-replay planner samples with a learned \emph{adaptive prior} matches or surpasses cloning-from-replay (Fig.~\ref{fig:humanoidbench_priortraining_a}), suggesting reduced update variance and smoother training (see Appendix~\ref{app:prior_analysis}).
 The choice of prior fitting objective is task-dependent: forward KL tends to help exploration-heavy tasks (e.g., Stair) at low $\lambda$, whereas reverse KL accelerates convergence on precision-dominated tasks (e.g., Balance Simple) (Fig.~\ref{fig:humanoidbench_priortraining_b}).
 These results support the main claims of the work: closing the loop so that planning informs policy updates (and vice-versa) yields guided exploration and better sample efficiency in MPPI-based RL.

 \textbf{Limitations.} Tuning hyperparameter $\lambda$ is essential for the performance of PO-MPC.
 As a rule of thumb, we keep it to $\lambda=1$, to equally weight return maximization and KL minimization.
 However, its optimal value depends both on the complexity of the environment and the training of the policy prior.
 A similar approach might be taken as in SAC~\citep{haarnoja2018soft}, where the appropriate value of $\lambda$ would be learned during training.